 - Click Finish to accept the default settings on the Default rate and limit page.

 Frequently Asked Questions

 What amount is reported on the Form W-2 for health coverage?
 The amount the employer paid?
 The amount the employee paid?
 Or both?

 What types of health care coverage must be included in the amount reported on the Form W-2?

 Does the cost of an employee's health care benefits shown on the Form W-2 mean that the benefits are taxable to the employee?

 Where can I find instructions for setting up a payroll item to track the cost of coverage?

-Note: The information contained here is meant to provide general information about the payroll process and is not intended to provide tax or legal advice.
+Note that the information contained here is meant to provide general information about the payroll process and is not intended to provide tax or legal advice.
 Always consult your tax professional when preparing tax documents.